netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

 e.g. `/home/user/.terraform.d/plugins/linux_amd64/terraform-provider-citrixblx`

 #### **Follow below steps to install citrix adc provider for Terraform CLI version >13.0**
-1. Download the citrix adc terraform binary in your local machine where you have terraform installed from the [Releases section of the github repo](https://github.com/citrix/terraform-provider-citrixadc/releases).Untar the files and you can find the binary file terraform-provider-ctxadc.
+1. Download the citrix blx terraform binary in your local machine where you have terraform installed from the [Releases section of the github repo](https://github.com/citrix/terraform-provider-citrixadc/releases).Untar the files and you can find the binary file terraform-provider-citrixblx.

 2. Create a following directory in your local machine and save the citrix adc terraform binary. e.g. in Ubuntu machine.
-Note that the directory structure has to be same as below, you can edit the version -0.12.43 to the citrix adc version you downloaded.
+Note that the directory structure has to be same as below, you can edit the version -0.0.1 to the citrix adc version you downloaded.
 ```
-mkdir -p /home/user/.terraform.d/plugins/registry.terraform.io/citrix/citrixblx/0.12.43/linux_amd64/
+mkdir -p /home/user/.terraform.d/plugins/registry.terraform.io/citrix/citrixblx/0.0.1/linux_amd64/
 ```
 3. Copy the terraform-provider-citrixadc to the above created folder as shown below
 ```
-cp terraform-provider-citrixblx /home/user/.terraform.d/plugins/registry.terraform.io/citrix/citrixblx/0.12.43/linux_amd64/
+cp terraform-provider-citrixblx /home/user/.terraform.d/plugins/registry.terraform.io/citrix/citrixblx/0.0.1/linux_amd64/
 ```

 ## Get Started on Configuring ADC through Terraform